ShawBC/DrugResponsePrediciton/README.md

 ## Features
 - **Data Analysis**: Comprehensive analysis of GDSC along with data exploration and cleaning if need be.
-- **Modeling**: Using Python, Scikit-learn, and TensorFlow to build predictive models.
+- **Modelling**: Using Python, Scikit-learn, and TensorFlow to build predictive models.
-- **Visualization**: Interactive dashboards built with Gradio and Streamlit for real-time predictions and accessibility.
+- **Visualisation**: Interactive dashboards built with Gradio and Streamlit for real-time predictions and accessibility.
 - **Testing**: Unit tests to ensure model robustness, accuracy and data consistency.

 ## Getting Started